hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 ---
 title: MyCrimson
-subtitle: A simpler online experience for university students.
+subtitle: A simpler online experience for university students
 date: 2019-07-24 00:00:00
 description: A research and design project focused on connecting a wide range of university web tools, allowing students to take more control over their academics.
 featured_image: mycrimson/University_Students.jpg